 - John was not without his observations on the human condition while standing in a long line: C’mon let’s go — 5 cents holding up 5 dollars!

 - John was rather droll when it came to picky people: He’s busy pulling fly shit out of pepper.

 My fondest memory of John was when we worked together at the KGO Studios on 900 Front Street in San Francisco back in 1983.
 KGO was moving into the old Visa building off the Embarcadero and it was the first time that I worked on such a facility.
 15 or 20 people at John’s service were on that job at one time or another (it ran for about two years).
 After the first year, John organized a Bar-B-Q for lunch one day, across the road on one of the unused piers.
 It was supplemented by the profits from the sale of scrap wire that we collected during the progress of the job.

-I had a camera and took some photos that day and one of the best is one of John holding a glass of red wine and you can read the time on his watch, 12:45.
+I had a camera and took some photos that day and one of the best is one of John holding a beverage.
+You can read the time on his watch, 12:45.
+Ooops!
 For the rest of that job I would remind John that I had the negative and would use it if I had to.

 John was a Prince among us paupers and I miss him.

 This is the first part of a series.
 Click on this link to read more chapters.